PROPERTY AND STUDY CENTER VIDEO TOURS

 Japanther’s Remote Audio Outpost is a solar-powered recording booth, outfitted with a rotary phone wired by Cablesmith (Jason Rutherford) for both recording and transmission.
 Installed in one of the most remote corners of the Wave Farm property, it is a place for introspection and confession.

 Outernet Library Branch–Wave Farm features a satellite dish antenna surrounded by Adirondack-chair-inspired seating, with a bench oriented toward each cardinal direction.
 The WiFi network access area is defined by a large mowed meadow.
 In addition to seating, the structure houses a box for electronics and a single physical library reference book located under the east bench.
 On entering the library area and perhaps taking a seat, a library branch visitor may read, view, listen to, and save library materials using a browser on their cell phone, tablet or computer.
-To browse these Outernet library files transmitted from the Galaxy 19 satellite, connect to the "Outernet" WiFi network and then visit http://librarian.outernet.
+To browse these Outernet library files transmitted from the Inmarsat satellite, connect to the "Outernet" WiFi network and then use a browser to visit outernet.is.